 My Mother was Lillian Ison, b: February 24, 1899 in Stephens, Elliot County, Kentucky.
 She died Jan.
 2, 1984 in Scioto county, Ohio.
 She was the daughter of George Washington Ison, (1861-1939) and Annie Creech (1867-1938).
 They both died within a year of each other and are buried on Smith Branch, Greenup County, Kentucky.
 They had lived most of their married lifes, first on a farm near Stephens, Elliot County, Kentucky and later on a farm on Smith Branch, no more than 3 or 4 miles south of the Ohio river.
 The latter is the only one that I knew.

 My Earliest Memories

 My parents lived on Jackson Street in Portsmouth, Ohio when I was born.
+Shortly afterwards we moved to a rented house on Maybert Road.
 Three things stick in my mind as memories of that time even though I was only three years old when they happened.

 Dad and early radio.

 Dad always liked to experiment with things, and since radio broadcasting was in it's infancy, it was natural that this caught his interest.
 I can remember when he used to take me down along the N&W railroad tracks where we would look for "Galena" crystals among the rocks which were used as "fill" between the railroad ties.
 Webster's Dictionary defines "Galena" as follows:

 A bluish gray mineral, PbS (Lead Sulfide) with metallic luster consisting of lead sulfide showing highly perfect cubic cleavage, and constituting the principal ore of lead."These were tiny bits of Galena showing in a rough highly irregular surface on the crushed rock used for "fill".

 had the ability, when "tickled" with a "cat whisker" ( not a real one, I'll